 The above-mentioned Asset Management Association of China (AMAC) is an NGO co-founded by Chinese asset management firms under the Security Investment Law in 2012.
 AMAC is set to carry out these policies.
-Its responsibility includes “making and implementing self-disciplinary rules; monitor, and inspect members’ professional conducts”, “creating industry standards”, and “registering private equity managers”.
-It is the officially sanctioned authority handling China’s asset management firms’ day to day regulatory affairs.
+Its responsibility includes making and implementing self-disciplinary rules; monitor, and inspecting members’ professional conduct, creating industry standards and registering private equity managers.
+It is the officially sanctioned authority handling China’s asset management firms’ day-to-day regulatory affairs.

-The basic qualifications to set up a private equity fund are simple: first, one must register a company in China; second, the foreign shareholders are institutions legally operating in a foreign territory and that foreign territory has signed a MoU with the China Securities Regulatory Commission; third, one and one’s foreign shareholders did not receive any severe penalty in the recent three years.
+The basic qualifications to set up a private equity fund are simple: first, one must register a company in China; second, the foreign shareholders are institutions legally operating in a foreign territory, and that foreign territory has signed an MoU with the China Securities Regulatory Commission; third, one and one’s foreign shareholders did not receive any severe penalty in the recent three years.

-There are, however, two minor limitations aside from the broader opening: China would monitor the fund’s investment flow as well as profits & losses; trading decision should be made independently from the China based firm, no foreign based (including the use of foreign trading system) trading decision in securities and futures transactions is allowed.
+There are, however, two minor limitations aside from the broader opening: China would monitor the fund’s investment flow as well as the profits and losses; trading decision should be made independently from the China-based firm, no foreign-based (including the use of a foreign trading system) trading decision in securities and futures transactions is allowed.

-In addition, since 2016, foreign fund management companies can participate in private equity investments in China with domestically sourced CNY fundings.
+In addition, since 2016, foreign fund management companies can participate in private equity investments in China with domestically sourced RMB funding.

 Structure of the foreign PE firms and funds

-For example, Shanghai has a negative list providing the specific items where a QFLP fund cannot invest, but some other places do not have such clear indication.
-In another case, the Zhuhai authority’s requirement for the amount of asset under management is a minimum of 12 million USD, which is smaller than other administrative regions’ requirements.
+For example, Shanghai has a negative list providing the specific items where a QFLP fund cannot invest, but some other places do not have such a clear indication.
+In another case, the Zhuhai authority’s requirement for the number of assets under management is a minimum of USD 12 million, which is smaller than other administrative regions’ requirements.

 As a side note, QFLP should not be confused with Qualified Domestic Limited Partnership (QDLP).
-Simply put, QDLP is an investment vehicle that puts domestic Chinese investor’s CNY fund to overseas direct investment through China based foreign intermediates.
+Simply put, QDLP is an investment vehicle that puts domestic Chinese investors’ RMB-fund into overseas direct investment through China-based foreign intermediates.
 For example, BlackRock Fund Management Co Ltd operates two QDII funds in China that can accept QDLP’s money.
-The first one is the BlackRock World Technology Fund, the other is the BlackRock Global Asset Allocation Fund.
+The first one is the BlackRock World Technology Fund and the other is the BlackRock Global Asset Allocation Fund.

-The QDLP scheme, combined with QDII qualified institutions, provides Chinese investors an alternative in allocating their CNY assets globally.
+The QDLP scheme, combined with QDII-qualified institutions, provides Chinese investors with an alternative to allocating their RMB assets globally.
 As of now, there are 28 qualified institutions in China to take QDLP’s investment in their funds.
-QFLP is the other way around, allowing foreign investors to participate in the Chinese market with a CNY based fund.
+QFLP is the other way around, allowing foreign investors to participate in the Chinese market with a RMB-based fund.